dmerejkowsky/kata-git/README.md

 ## Task 3 - Clone this repo

-The first task is to clone this repo in a place where you have *write* access.
+You have to clone this to clone this repo in a place where you have *write* access.

-You can either fork it on GitHub, or re-create it from scratch on GitLab for instance.
+You can either fork it on GitHub, re-create it from scratch on GitLab for instance, or import it.

 ## Task 4 - git log, git blame